-summary: The Coast Guard is establishing a safety zone encompassing the Chesapeake & Delaware Canal between Town Point Wharf and Reedy Point.
+summary: The Coast Guard is establishing a safety zone encompassing the Delaware River between the Tacony-Palmyra Bridge and Trenton Falls, Trenton, New Jersey.
 This safety zone is necessary to provide for the safety of life and property and to facilitate commerce.
-This safety zone limits transits by imposing shaft horsepower and hull restrictions on vessels operating within the safety zone due to the hazards to navigation created by the ice.
+This safety zone limits transits to steel hulled vessels transiting only during daylight hours due to the hazards created by the ice.